Idie's Farm

 How To Make Easy Homemade Butter From Raw Milk

-Carefully skim the cream off the top of your raw milk using a ladle, turkey baster, or measuring cup.
-Let the cream come to room temperature.
+Carefully skim the cream from the top of your raw milk using a ladle, turkey baster, or measuring cup.
+Let the cream sit at room temperature for a little while so it is not ice cold.

-When it begins to separate, pause to scrape down the sides of the bowl with a rubber spatula.
-Continue mixing on high until the butter fully separates from the buttermilk.
+Pause the mixer and scrape down the sides of the bowl with a rubber spatula.
+Continue mixing until the butter fully clumps together and separates from the buttermilk.

 Hand holding a soft mound of freshly washed homemade butter over a stainless steel bowl filled with cold water.
 The bright yellow butter has a smooth, pliable texture, set in a rustic homestead kitchen environment with jars of raw cream nearby.

 Place the butter back into the mixer bowl and cover it with cold water.
-Use your hands to gently work the butter, refreshing the water until it runs clear.
+Use your hands or a wooden spoon to gently press and work the butter.

-Move the butter to a clean bowl and press it gently with a wooden spoon to remove any last traces of buttermilk.
+Move the butter to a clean bowl.
+Press it gently with a wooden spoon to remove any remaining buttermilk or water.

 Homemade raw milk butter shaped into a rustic block and set on a vintage green glass butter dish.
 A butter knife rests beside it, with a cozy plaid kitchen towel in the background on a wooden countertop.
 Warm, old fashioned homestead kitchen setting perfect for showcasing homemade butter.